mono/website/docs/advanced/garbage-collector/sgen/index.md

 Precise Stack Marking
 =====================

 By default SGen scan the stack precisely on most platforms (macOS is a notable exception).
-You can control whether SGen uses precise or conservative scanning by setting the `stack-mark=<code> flag in the <code>MONO_GC_PARAMS` variable.
+You can control whether SGen uses precise or conservative scanning by setting the `stack-mark=<mark-mode>` flag in the `MONO_GC_PARAMS` variable.

 Both Boehm GC, and SGen on macOS scan threads stacks conservatively.
 This means that they treated every value found on a stack as a potential pointer.
 This is problematic for several reasons: